 There are things in tap water and sometimes even bottled water that can be harmful to your leopard gecko’s health, so by purifying it, you’re ensuring that they’re not being subjected to things that could possibly end up causing them harm.

-If you’d like to look into some of the chemicals found in tap and bottled water along with ways to purify it, I suggest clicking on this link here to go to an article I wrote specifically for doing just that.
+If you’d like to look into some of the chemicals found in tap and bottled water along with ways to purify it, I suggest reading this article here that I wrote.

 Bottled water is much safer than tap water but even that has traces of contaminants in it.
 So for that reason, purifying all your leopard gecko’s water whether it be the water in their dish or in a mister is the best thing that you could possibly do for them before putting it in their tank.